restonpiston/FastqPuri/README_trimFilter.md

                <ADAPTERS.fa>: fasta file containing adapters,
                <mismatches>: maximum mismatch count allowed,
                <score>: score threshold  for the aligner.
+ -r, --adapter-rm  if the adapter is matched, instead of trimming it
+               , the reads are removed.
  -x, --idx     index input file.
 To be included with any method.
                3 fields separated by colons:
                <INDEX_FILE>: output of makeTree, makeBloom,